 It is recommended to use control samples according to state and federal regulations.
 The use of control samples is advised to assure the day to day validity of results.
-Use controls at both normal and pathological levels.
+It is also recommended to make use of national or international Quality Assessment programs in order to ensure the accuracy of the results.